Table Of Contents

 1. On-Demand pricing

 AWS’s On-Demand pricing is the default billing model — and the most expensive.
-But On-Demand pricing gives you the flexibility to pay only for what you use when you use it.
+But On-Demand pricing allows you to pay only for what you use when you use it.
 Stopped instances do not incur charges.

-Yet On-Demand pricing is the most difficult to forecast, and therefore the most challenging to manage and optimize.
-For this reason, you’ll want to use a robust AWS cost optimization platform like CloudZero to prevent overspending.
+Yet On-Demand pricing is the most difficult to forecast and, therefore, the most challenging to manage and optimize.
+To prevent overspending, you’ll want to use a robust AWS cost optimization platform like CloudZero.

 2. AWS Savings Plans pricing

 Savings Plans in AWS offer discounted rates of up to 72% off On-Demand pricing when you commit to a one- or three-year contract.
-A Savings Plan requires that you commit to an aggregate dollar per hour rate, such as $7.50/hour for one year.
+A Savings Plan requires you to commit to an aggregate dollar-per-hour rate, such as $7.50/hour for one year.
 In case you exceed your allocated capacity at any point, AWS charges the extra capacity at the standard On-Demand rate.

 Amazon EC2, AWS Lambda, and AWS Fargate instances are eligible for Savings Plans rates.